As of July 1, 2018, each U.S.-based Michigan Ross alumni club is expected to annually meet nine minimum club requirements.

 3. Annually (a) submit the alumni club annual report and (b) ensure all club officers sign the University of Michigan Alumni Club data confidentiality agreement, online here, before accessing the club portal and other alumni data.

-4. Remain in compliance with the laws of local and national governments, and not operate in manner that is in conflict with either or with Michigan Ross.
+4. Remain in compliance with the laws of local and national governments, and not operate in a manner that is in conflict with either or with Michigan Ross.

 5. Limit the club president’s term of office to three years maximum.
 Presidents may not serve more than two terms unless granted written permission by the Michigan Ross Alumni Relations Office.
 Read more about the rationalization for club officer term lengths in the FAQs.